aRakkolainen/OlioHT_EAMFINAL/README.md

 # OlioHT_EAMFINAL
 Source code for our olioHT

-You can run the code by downloading the prjoect and opening it on androidstudio
+You can run the code by downloading the project and opening it on androidstudio

 Here you can find our documentation:
 [OlioHTDokumentaatioo.pdf](https://github.com/aRakkolainen/OlioHT_EAMFINAL/files/8612943/OlioHTDokumentaatioo.pdf)